Career Connections Fund

 Margaret A. Cargill Foundation Sustainability Internships

-To advance the work of the Center for Sustainable Communities at Luther College, this endowed fund was established through a grant funded by the Margaret A. Cargill Foundation to support sustainability internships for Luther students.
+Established through a grant funded by the Margaret A. Cargill Foundation to advance the work of the Center for Sustainable Communities at Luther College.
 The fund will function and support student interns in all four program areas of the center: community energy systems, wellness and sustainable foods initiative, environmental education outreach, and land stewardship.
 The fund supports qualified students to support either a summer or semester-based sustainability internship experience, and is open to any area/major of the college.

 Margaret and Asmund Highum Internship Endowment

 Established by Ann Highum and Jerry Freund in honor of Margaret and Asmund Highum, this fund provides internship support to qualified students with demonstrated need for financial assistance, to support either a summer or semester based internship experience.
 Awards may be in the form of a stipend for summer internships and/or can be utilized for travel or housing to support a semester program.